SkeldJS/Hindenburg/pages/Plugins/Compatible Versions.md

 > Check out this [extended glob syntax guide](https://www.linuxjournal.com/content/bash-extended-globbing) for more information on how to write a glob pattern.

+## All Versions
-However, if you wish to accept _all_ versions of Hindenburg, or you're lazy at maintaining your plugins, then you can either remove `"hindenburg"` from the `engines` object, or, replace the version with a wildcard `*`:
+If you wish to accept _all_ versions of Hindenburg, or you're lazy at maintaining your plugins, then you can either remove `"hindenburg"` from the `engines` object, or, replace the version with a wildcard `*`:

 ```json
 {